SkylabCoders/bootcamp-summer2016/src/md/index.md

 - [to mark brackets](https://packagecontrol.io/packages/BracketHighlighter) | [to show colors](https://packagecontrol.io/packages/Color%20Highlighter)
 - [to write random content](https://packagecontrol.io/packages/Random%20Everything)

+!SLIDE css3 exercise

+## <span class="icon-laptop"></span> HTML5+CSS3 Challenges

+- Fork and Clone the repo https://github.com/juanmaguitar/html5-css3-challengeshtml5-css3-challenges
+- Do the exercises suggested
+- Do different commits & `push` your changes to the remote repository when you complete the markup

 !SLIDE css3 small exercise

-## <span class="icon-laptop"></span> Extra CSS3 Challenges *
+## <span class="icon-laptop"></span> CSS3 Challenges

-- Download the `CSS3-challenges` from [here](https://github.com/juanmaguitar/CSS3-challenges/archive/master.zip) and unzip it under the name of `CSS3-challenges` in your _projects_ folder
-- Go inside `CSS3-challenges` and initialize the local git repo (`git init`)
+- Fork and Clone the repo https://github.com/juanmaguitar/CSS3-challenges/
-- CREATE a repository in your GitHub account called `CSS3-challenges`
-- Connect your local repository w/ your remote repository (`git remote add <your-repository-url>`)
-- Do ALL the challenges **02 to 16**
-- Do different commits as you finish the different parts of the challenges
+- Do the exercises suggested
-- `push` your changes to your remote respository
+- Do different commits & `push` your changes to the remote repository when you complete the markup

-!SLIDE css3 small exercise

-## <span class="icon-laptop"></span> Extra HTML5 CSS3 Challenges *

-- Download the `html5-css3-extra-challenges` from [here](https://github.com/Code-Institute-Org/html5-css3-extra-challenges/archive/master.zip) and unzip it under the name of `html5-css3-extra-challenges` in your _projects_ folder
-- Go inside `html5-css3-extra-challenges` and initialize the local git repo (`git init`)
-- CREATE a repository in your GitHub account called `html5-css3-extra-challenges`
-- Connect your local repository w/ your remote repository (`git remote add <your-repository-url>`)
-- Do the challenges
-- Commit your changes and sync them w/ your remote repository from time to time

 <!-- ######################## BOOTSTRAP ######################## -->